Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Rhodes Alert & Outdoor Warning Siren

-In the event of an emergency, students will be notified in the most expeditious manner possible.
+In the event of an emergency, students will be notified by Campus Safety in the most expeditious manner possible.
 This may be with the outdoor warning siren and/or with the Rhodes Alert System.

 Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/rhodes-alert-outdoor-warning-siren